This Article Is About NON-QM Mortgage Rates And Terms Versus Traditional Rates

 - Until recently, most homebuyers who did not meet the waiting period requirements after foreclosure, deed in lieu of foreclosure, short sale were blocked out of the housing market

 - There is more demand for homes than there are inventory

 - This creates rising in home prices

-- Now home buyers with 10% to 20% down payment are eligible to purchase homes with non-QM loans rather than waiting out the waiting period requirements on government and conventional loans
+- Now home buyers with a 10% to 20% down payment are eligible to purchase homes with non-QM loans rather than waiting out the waiting period requirements on government and conventional loans

 - NON-QM Loans have no private mortgage insurance requirements

 Lower credit score borrowers can get better benefits with non-QM loans than they can with traditional mortgage loans.

 30 Year Fixed Mortgage Rates

 If you are a prime borrower with at least a credit score, 20% or more in equity or 20% or more down payment on a home purchase, and conforming debt to income ratios, you can most likely lock your mortgage rate at a good interest rate.

 - Those with lower credit scores, higher loan to value, higher debt to income ratios, will most likely get rate adjustment and pay higher mortgage rates

 - For prime credit 15 year fixed mortgage borrowers, the current mortgage rates are even lower

 - These mortgage rates are national averages and vary from state to state

 FHA and VA loans are not as credit score sensitive as conventional loans.

 - This is because these loans are backed by the Federal Housing Administration and the Department of Veterans Affairs respectively